 Higher risk: Typically higher reward

 The securities of smaller companies may be more volatile and less liquid than the securities of large companies.
 Smaller companies, when compared with larger companies, may have a shorter history of operations, fewer financial resources, less competitive strength, may have a less diversified product line, may be more susceptible to market pressure and may have a smaller market for their securities.
-This is a further factor to consider when investing in a Food ETF.
+This is a further factor to consider when investing in Food ETF.

 For more information on risks, please see the “Risk Factors” section of the relevant Fund’s prospectus, available on www.vaneck.com.